-Any corporation taxable under Article 32 that does business in the MCTD must file Form CT-32-M, or have its MCTD activities reflected in the Form CT-32-M being filed by its combined group, and pay a metropolitan transportation business tax (MTA surcharge) on business done in the Metropolitan Transportation Authority region.
+Any corporation taxable under Article 32 that does business in the MCTD must file Form CT-32-M, or have its MCTD activities reflected in the Form CT-32-M being filed by its combined group, and pay an MTA surcharge on business done in the Metropolitan Transportation Authority region.
 The MCTD includes the counties of New York, Bronx, Kings, Queens, Richmond, Dutchess, Nassau, Orange, Putnam, Rockland, Suffolk, and Westchester.